section-engineering-education/engineering-education/content/articles/understanding-shared-memory-programming-with-pthreads-and-openmp/index.md

 ### Introduction
 Shared memory is used to speed up data flow between programs.
-Depending on the circumstances, programs may operate on one or more processors.
-This is a word used to define inter-thread communication.
+Depending on the circumstance, programs may operate on one or more processors.

 The process may have several threads.
 Threads are `lightweight processes.` Parallelism is achieved by threading a process.
 Browser tabs, for example, are threads.
 MS Word uses threads to format text, handle input, and many other things.